Sandra McCoy

 Sandra McCoy is an American former actress and dancer.
-McCoy is primarily known for being featured in the music video of NSYNC's 2001 single, "Pop" and as Vanessa in Porky's Pimpin' Pee Wee.
+McCoy is primarily known for being featured in the music video of NSYNC's single, "Pop" (2001) and as Mercedes in Cry Wolf (2005).

 Early life and education

 McCoy was born and raised in San Jose, California in a Filipino/Irish family.
 Her mother was a high school Physical Education teacher, tennis coach, and aerobics instructor.
 Her father was the director of database management at the County Sheriff's Department and a private pilot.
 Her parents, Madeline and Gary McCoy and her brother Scott McCoy died in late 1993 in an airplane crash in the Fresno area when their plane exploded midair.
 Sandra did not go on the trip as she had a swimming competition.
-Instead, her brother took a friend, Mark Guitterez (both students of Quimby Oak Jr. High School at the time of death), whom also perished in the crash.
+Instead, her brother took a friend, Mark Guitterez (both students of Quimby Oak Jr. High School at the time of death), who also perished in the crash.

 McCoy has trained in dance and gymnastics since she was eight years old and was on the cheerleading squad and soccer and diving teams at Independence High School.

 Career

 McCoy moved to Los Angeles, where she still resides today, to pursue a career in show business after attaining a Bachelor's Degree in Psychology from Santa Clara University.
-Though her first attempt at Hollywood success, a four-girl pop group, fell through, McCoy has continued to enjoy several other successes in the film industry as both an actress and dancer.
-Her first real break into the business was booking the lead role in 'N Sync's "Pop" music video.
+Though her first attempt at Hollywood success, a four-girl pop group, fell through, McCoy proceeded to enjoy several other successes in the film industry as both an actress and dancer.
+Her first real break into the business was booking the lead role in NSYNC's "Pop" music video.
 In addition, she was a cheerleader for the Los Angeles Lakers in the season of 2002–2003 and made her calendar debut in Music Video Beauties of 2004.
+She retired from acting in 2014.

 McCoy made many appearances in small roles on several noted television shows before landing her first lead role.
 She is best known for her starring role as Mercedes in 2005's Cry Wolf, where she met her long-term boyfriend Jared Padalecki; however, the two ended their relationship in 2008.

 In early March 2007, McCoy auditioned for the reality television series Pussycat Dolls Present: The Search for the Next Doll to become the seventh Pussycat Doll, but did not make it into the house.
 McCoy also guest-starred in the Supernatural episode "Bedtime Stories".